vixac/payrollparser/README.md

 This is a simple parser of the tabbed output of the Payroll system in question.
-Heres how you use it:
+Requirements:
+- node.js
+- tsc

+How to use:
-- run "tsc payroll.ts" to generate payroll.js
+- run build.sh to create tabby.js from typescript/tabby.ts
-- copy payroll.js  into http://rextester.com/l/nodejs_online_compiler
+- move your input tabbed file into files/input.txt
-- copy your payroll output tabbed text into the Input section on the website, (just above the Run It button).
-- Press Run it.
-- The output is CSV text.
-Copy it and paste it into a new file with the .csv extension.
+- run run.sh
-- Open your new file in excel
+- your output file
 - Thank Alan Turing for both creating the cause and the solution to all your problems.